radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/stop-and-restart-environment.md

 From the list of options elect **STOP** to stop the environment

-> **NOTE** WHen an environment is stopped, no data is lost.
-And the environment can be started back to state before stop.
+> [!note] When an environment is stopped, no data is lost.
+The environment can be started back to the state before it was stopped.

 ![image description](images/power-icon-stop.png)